 DISCLOSURE: Some links on this post contain affiliate links.
 To see more information about affiliate links, please review my full disclosure policy here.

-For the past few months, on Brielle’s monthly birthday, I’ve been sharing some advice and recommendations from my perspective as a first time mom (FTM).
-For all those eager mommies who are nesting in the end weeks/months and have already set up their room and are now pacing to come up with new things to occupy themselves, consider some topics on this list to get you even more organized before baby:
+For all those eager mommies who are nesting in the end weeks/months and have already set up their room and are now pacing to come up with new things to occupy themselves keep reading.
+Consider some topics on this list to get you even more organized before baby.

 - Create a birth announcement address list, print address labels and return address labels, and buy stamps.
 If you’re planning to do newborn photos, most photographers recommend doing so within the first two weeks of birth due to the high sleepy nature of your infant.
 (And because you want to capture him/her at their smallest!)
 With this task completed ahead of time, you’ll be all ready to peel and stick your labels on your beautifully printed announcements and let the world know about your little bean without little effort post baby.
 Maybe even your husband or a friend can help!
 (Note: we ordered ours, seen above, via Shutterfly, using some special offers from my many rewards programs.)

 - Research newborn photographers.
 This is a play off the last point.
 If you plan to use an outside newborn photograph and not doing them yourself, research some in the area prior to baby’s arrival.
 Possibly meet with them, see their studio or at least find out their policy on bookings, rights and conditions.